Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 ### Pylint

 Syntastic uses external syntax checkers.
-For python [pylint](http://www.pylint.org/) is the state of the art syntax checker.
+For Python [pylint](http://www.pylint.org/) is the state of the art syntax checker.
 Either install it with the package manager of your distribution or alternatively with pip.
 See the installation instructions of pylint [here](http://www.pylint.org/#install).

 ### YouCompleteMe

 YouCompleteMe is a plugin with compiled content.
-Therefore it requires an extra installation step after downloading.
+Therefore, it requires an extra installation step after downloading.
 Please refer to the installation instructions provided on the homepage of the
 plugin: [https://github.com/Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe).